adrnbs/.emacs.d/README.md

 ```

 refile.org, tasks.org, and diary.org will then be able to utilize the `~/git/orgfiles` directory.
 Of course, you can update the org-mode.el references to point to a location other than `~/git`.
 This is all personal preference.

+A final note - to make this configuration auto load on Emacs start, you will need to update the contents of the .emacs file to match init.el.
+I would automate this, but am using this on a number of machines which would require manual intervention anyways.